LeonardDick/rtd-tutorial/docs/source/index.rst

 Check out the :doc:`Installation` for more information on how to install CONAn.
-Check out the :doc:`Analysis tools` section for further information on the analysis.
+Check out the :doc:`Analysis` section for further information on the analysis.

 .. toctree::